Skip to main content

 gpointstudio / Shutterstock

 It all starts with your diet.
-Healthy meals for pregnant women are, of course, encouraged, while indulgent choices must be taken in moderation, if not completely avoided.
+Healthy meals for pregnant women are, of course, encouraged, while indulgent choices must be taken in moderation if not completely avoided.
 The way you fuel your body can make a huge difference in how you feel throughout each day.

+But eating a healthy diet while pregnant is easier said than done, especially since first-trimester morning sickness can make you queasy around certain foods.
 In general, you want to try to eat organic, all-natural, and low-fat foods that are high in iron, protein, and anti-inflammatory properties.
 For example:

 • Lean proteins like chicken